HuidaeCho/grass-mingw-scripts/README.md

 ## Just Extract Daily Builds to C:\

 My solution was to build it myself daily and deploy it to a shared folder so they can extract it to their C drive.
 This is possible because MS Windows allows non-administrators to create new folders in the root of the C drive (but not new files there).
 You can download the latest daily build of GRASS GIS from [here](https://idea.isnew.info/how-to-compile-grass-gis-on-ms-windows.html#latest-daily-build).

+## Official Daily Builds from the GRASS GIS Development Team

+Please note that these scripts compile a personal daily build.
+Official daily builds from the GRASS GIS development team are available from [here](https://grass.osgeo.org/download/software/ms-windows/).